duplisea/gslea/README.md

 # Forget the R-package, I just want the data

-You are not obliged to use this R-package if you want the data.
+You are not obliged to use this R-package if you just want the data.
 The data table and variable description table have been merged and written to an excel file sheet.
 The field descriptions have been written to another sheet in the same excel file.
 This will be downloaded as part of the R package from github but you can access just that file directly from the gslea github root directory if you do not want to download the R package.
 It is call “<b>EAdata.dump.xlsx</b>”.
 You might just download it and filter the variable column or other columns to choose the data you want from excel.
 This file is automatically updated everytime the gslea library is updated so there should be no discrepency in the data